The Daring Gourmet

-Home Ā» Food Ā» By Type of Dish Ā» Soups & Stews Ā» German Potato Soup (Kartoffelsuppe)
+Home » Soups & Stews » German Potato Soup (Kartoffelsuppe)

 German Potato Soup (Kartoffelsuppe)

 This German potato soup recipe is loaded with healthy veggies, savory bacon, and is absolutely JAM-PACKED with FLAVOR!
-And that flavor is ever better the next day so be sure to double recipe for leftovers!
+And that flavor is ever better the next day so be sure to double the recipe so you can enjoy those leftovers.
+As a young German tween in the Stuttgart area, this is the first dish I ever made to serve for company (my Oma and Opa).
+It was a smash hit then and it has remained a family favorite decades later!
+It’s a wonderfully nutritious comfort soup with that very traditional German flavor.

 german potato soup recipe authentic traditional bacon leek celeriac best swabian brothy

-One of my all-time favorite brothy soups is a classic German potato soup. Ā I grew up in Stuttgart, Germany cooking with my Bavarian mother on a regular basis. Ā She would give me age-appropriate tasks from the time I was three or four years old and once I was a teenager I started exploring recipes on my own and preparing meals without supervision. Ā I remember two of the very first dishes I made by myself was a Winter vegetable cobbler and a brothy German potato soup.
+One of my all-time favorite brothy soups is a classic German potato soup.
+I grew up in Stuttgart, Germany cooking with my Bavarian Mutti.
+She would give me age-appropriate tasks from the time I was three or four years old and as I got older I started exploring recipes on my own and preparing meals without supervision.
+I remember two of the very first dishes I made by myself was a Winter vegetable cobbler and this brothy German potato soup.

 german potato soup recipe authentic traditional bacon leek celeriac best swabian brothy

-This soup features several key ingredients that combine to make a characteristic German-flavored soup.
+This soup features a few key ingredients that combine to give this soup that characteristic German flavor:

-Celeriac (aka, celery root) is an essential component of many German soups. Ā It’s part of the standard medley of soup vegetables known as “Suppengrün” (translated as “soup greens”) that consists of carrots, celeriac, leek and parsley, the ingredients that, along with bacon, really give soups that “German” flavor.
+• Celeriac (aka, celery root) is an essential component of many German soups, including this one, and tastes very different than celery stalk.
+It’s part of the standard medley of soup vegetables known as “Suppengrün” (translated as “soup greens”) that consists of carrots, celeriac, leek and parsley, the ingredients that, along with bacon, really give soups that “German” flavor.

 celeriac and leek

-There are many regional versions of potato soup in Germany, each region adding their own unique touch.Ā But the two general types of potato soup are either brothy or creamy.Ā This version is a classic brothy potato soup and I’m confident you’re going to LOVE it!
+There are many regional versions of potato soup in Germany, each region adding their own unique touch.
+But the two general types are either brothy or creamy, and either type can be found throughout every region of Germany.
+This version is a classic brothy potato soup (Bunte Kartoffelsuppe, or “colorful potato soup”) that’s packed with healthy, colorful, and flavorful veggies, very much like I made it that first time as a young tween in Germany, and I’m confident you’re going to LOVE it!

 german potato soup recipe authentic traditional bacon leek celeriac best swabian brothy